Your Journey Inward: A Review of The Inner Camino by Sara Hollwey and Jill Brierley

 The exercises, presented in a well thought out and practical way, allow readers to develop their intuitive awareness and reframe their everyday challenges.
 This reframing makes it easier for anyone to make choices that serve themselves and Spirit.
 By tapping into the intuitive consciousness, it’s possible to detach from an identification with the ordinary world and gain a perspective based in the awareness of one’s spiritual connection to everything in existence.
 As a Jungian analyst, I would say we learn to relate to life more from the viewpoint of the self and less from that of the ego.
 As a shamanic practitioner, I recognize in The Inner Camino a shamanic-like perspective.
 We are always interconnected with the whole, and it’s important to address concerns and problems from their origins upstream in the world of Spirit and oneness.

 I highly recommend this book to all who want to break free of the stories that trap them in the values and priorities of this world rather than their own inner spirit, affecting their decision making in ways that do not serve their best interests.
 The Inner Camino is for those who have forgotten their inner knowing but also those who aspire to deepen their inner journey.
 Its real-life examples illustrate how connecting to transpersonal realms can make our everyday experiences richer and more satisfying.
-Rich with wisdom, this guide to consciously weaving together both inner and outer journeys is elegantly written and eminently practical.
+Filled with wisdom, this guide to consciously weaving together both inner and outer journeys is elegantly written and eminently practical.

 As you think about your own story, can you see how it has been an inner journey to a deeper knowing and understanding of your true nature?
 Do you wish to go deeper into that inner journey?
 If you were to do so, what changes would you make in your life today?
 And what’s holding you back from making those changes?